shihzhibin/Operations-Research-Applications-and-Implementation/README.md

 π(Q,x): The total profit if the order size is Q units and the customer demand is x
 ## __The classical newsvendor model with consumption__
 # __Visualization__
-Fig.1 shows the increasing value of Q_0, the retailer's order quantity increases while the profit decreases.
+With the increasing value of Q_0, the retailer's order quantity increases while the profit decreases (Fig. 1).
 ![Fig 1](https://user-images.githubusercontent.com/73217181/148519813-f240fa95-4e04-479b-9f7a-1571de5985e6.png)
   <center><b>Fig. 1.</b> Impact of Q_0 on the optimal inventory and profit</center>